 More Good Advice on Fruit Flies

-We've run several good threads of advice from our readers on getting rid of fruit flies and avoiding them to begin with.
+We've run several good threads of advice from our readers (that's you!) on getting rid of fruit flies and avoiding them to begin with.
 Lots of practical wisdom here!
 Got any more to add?